This information describes the Memorial Sloan Kettering (MSK) Anesthesia Pain Service’s guidelines for pain medication.

-All prescriptions are now sent electronically (through the Internet) to your pharmacy, according to New York State law.
+All prescriptions are sent to your pharmacy electronically (over the Internet).
 You must tell us which pharmacy to send the prescription to each time.
-We are no longer able to call these prescriptions into your pharmacy.
+We can’t call these prescriptions into your pharmacy.

-Once your pharmacy gets the prescription, they have to check with your insurance to be sure it is covered.
-They will let you know of any co-pay that you may owe.
-Sometimes your insurance company will have questions before they will allow the pharmacy to process the request.
-Your medication may need a prior authorization from the insurance company.
+- Once your pharmacy gets the prescription, they must check with your insurance to be sure it’s covered.
+Sometimes, your insurance company will have questions before they allow the pharmacy to process the prescription.
+Your medication may need prior authorization from the insurance company.
 It may take 24 to 72 hours to get the approval or denial.
-If it is denied, your medication will need to be changed.
+If it’s denied, your doctor must prescribe a different pain medication.

 Lost or Stolen Prescriptions or Medication

-It is important to keep track of your pain medication and prescriptions.
-If you lose your prescriptions or if your medication is stolen:
+It’s important to keep track of your pain medication and prescriptions.
+If you lose your prescriptions or if your medication is stolen, follow these steps:

-- Report this to your local police station.
+- Contact your local police station and file a police report.
 Then, fax the police report to us at 212-717-3206 or bring it to us in person.

 - Your prescription plan may not pay for your replacement medication.
-If it does not, you will be responsible for the cost.
+If it doesn’t, you will be responsible for the cost.

 Contacting the Anesthesia Pain Service

-If you have questions, need to speak with someone about your pain control, or want to make an appointment, call 212-639-6851, Monday through Friday from 9:00 am to 4:00 pm.
-We will ask you to leave your phone number so that we can call you back.
+If you have questions, need to speak to someone about your pain control, or want to make an appointment, call 212-639-6851.
+You can reach us Monday through Friday from 9:00 am to 4:00 pm.
+We will ask you to leave your phone number so we can call you back.

-It is best if you call earlier in the day, so we can review your records or speak with your doctor, if needed.
+It’s best if you call earlier in the day, so we can review your records or speak with your pain doctor if needed.
 We will do our best to call you back the same day or the next business day.

-If it is after 4:00 pm, during the weekend, or on a holiday, and you are having an emergency such as severe pain, page us at 917-314-3477.
-You can also go to your local emergency room or come to the MSK Urgent Care Center.
+If it’s after 4:00 pm, during the weekend, or on a holiday, and you are having an emergency such as severe pain, call 212-639-2000 and ask for the anesthesia pain person on call.
+You can also go to your local emergency room or the MSK UCC.